dfinity/portal/docs/developer-docs/integrations/sns/managing-sns/sns-asset-canister.md

 - First, the asset canister must be created with or upgraded to a Wasm file from [dfx 0.14.1+](https://github.com/dfinity/sdk/blob/release-0.14.1/src/distributed/assetstorage.wasm.gz).
 - Then, the dapp should hand control of the asset canister over to the SNS by setting the following permissions:
     - The SNS governance canister is given `Commit` permissions.
 This is done by the previous developer using the `grant_permissions` command (see the granting permissions section below), otherwise the SNS must grant this permission once it is a controller.
-    - A whitelist of principals with `Prepare` permissions used to submit proposals is created.
+    - A whitelist of principals with `Prepare` permissions is created to give certain individuals the permission to upload changes to the asset canister.
+Changes must be approved through a proposal before they are applied to the asset canister.
     - The user or developer creating the SNS should remove their own personal permissions.
 - Lastly, the SNS's function should be registered to commit the configuration.